For A SprainBack in 1981, I found this charm in Kathryn Paulsen's book. In 2016, I found another version of this charm in an article on the web.

 The lad who is to marry me.

-Nevertheless, I have used the St Agnes variant of the "Charm of the Sprain" to create a version invoking Aradia.
+Nevertheless in 2010, I used the St Agnes variant of the "Charm of the Sprain" to create a version invoking Aradia.

 she fell and her foot turned.